PacifiqueBintunimana/best_programming_logger/README.md

 ## 1. What is Logging?

-Logging is the process of recording messages or information about the application's execution.
-These logs can include:
+Logging is the process of recording messages or information about the application's execution. complete tracing information  of the application to record the critical failure if occur in am application These logs can include:

 - Error messages: Indicate issues or failures in the application.
 - Informational messages: Provide general information about the application's state.